 This class has a strict attendance policy.
 Each week in class, there will be a negotiation exercise.
 You are expected to attend all classes punctually and participate in every negotiation.
-This strict policy is necessary because your classmates rely on your attendance for their educational experience, and because the instructor must arrange logistics and pairings in advance.

 If you:

-- Are consistently unprepared,
+- Are consistently unprepared

-- Arrive after 5 minutes of the beginning of the class 3 or more times,

-- Miss a class without any notification,
+- · Miss a class without any advanced notification, or

-- Miss more than two classes,
+- Miss more than one class.

-you will be penalized one letter grade on your final course grade, (i.e. from a A- to B+ or B+ to B).
+you will be penalized one grade drop on your final course grade, (i.e. from a A- to B+ or B+ to B).
 Participation includes prompt attendance and full preparation for exercises.
 Lack of preparation for an exercise will be treated like an absence for that exercise.